 - Reduced risk of cognitive problems like dementia, memory loss, and other health issues

 - Better mood and stress reduction

-- Improved sleep quality, which helps focus and result in optimum energy level for the day.
+- Improved sleep quality helps focus and results in optimum energy levels for the day.

 - Upgraded metabolism